 Fact: the greens of the dandelion plant provide 535% of the recommended daily value of Vit.
 K which may be the most important source of any other plant-based food to strengthen bones, but may also play a role in fighting Alzheimer's disease by limiting neuron damage to the brain.
 Dandelion greens also give the body 112% of the min. requirements of Vit.
 A, an antioxidant carotenoid which is particularly good for the skin, mucous membranes & vision.

 There is also evidence dandelion greens might prove helpful in treating AIDS & herpes.
 The roots show an ever-increasing possibility in the fight against cancer!
+New studies have shown that it selectively kills only cancer cells as opposed to radiation & chemo which kills healthy cells too!
+During chemo, it can help support the liver & kidneys, boost the immune system, help to detoxify, can help with nausea & mouth sores.

 However, dandelion can interfere with some prescriptions & that is called contraindications...SO if you are taking lithium, quinolones or have allergies to the leaf or have endocrine impairment, do not take the leaves or any part of the plant until it has been discussed with your doctor.